[AWS] EC2 SSH Connection Error: How to Fix the UNPROTECTED PRIVATE KEY FILE Error (ssh pem key permission setup)

 ubuntu@{my-ip}: Permission denied (publickey).

-The key part is Permissions for 'myKey.pem' are too open.
-In other words, the .pem key file's permissions are too open, so the system deemed it a security risk and blocked the connection.
+If you look closely at the key phrase, it's "Permissions for 'myKey.pem' are too open."
+That is, the .pem key file's permissions are open too widely, so the system judged it a security risk and blocked the connection.

-AWS EC2 SSH UNPROTECTED PRIVATE KEY FILE warning message Figure 1.
-The 'UNPROTECTED PRIVATE KEY FILE' warning when connecting via SSH
+The 'UNPROTECTED PRIVATE KEY FILE' warning message that appears on SSH connection Figure 1.
+The 'UNPROTECTED PRIVATE KEY FILE' warning message that appears on SSH connection

-2. The Cause
+2. The cause

-3. The Fix: chmod 400
+3. The fix: chmod 400

 chmod 400 myKey.pem

-Note: if 400 doesn't work, you can try 600, but the AWS guide usually recommends 400.
+Note: if 400 still doesn't work, you can try 600, but the AWS guide usually recommends 400.

-Owner 4 Read only (no write/execute)
+Owner 4 Read possible (no modify/execute)

 Group 0 No permissions